system-er/gdtinycc/README.md

 v0.7.4: found bug crash signal 11
 v0.7.5: terminated some bugs and new bridgefunctions for tilemaplayer, 2draycast and inputaction
 v0.7.6: terminated some bugs
-v0.7.7: terminated some bugs, queue_redraw and new demo julia.c
+v0.7.7: terminated some bugs, queue_redraw for 2D and new demo julia.c